VladislavVM/autotests_homework/README.md

 # autotests

-autotests are stored here Selenium + Python
+Homework assignments for the Test Automation course are stored here.
+Selenium + Python